-Here's one of their graphs where Earth's carrying capacity for humans is compared to the human footprint: that horizontal dashed line is the carrying capacity and the solid black one represents resources used by our actual population - you can see we crossed the maximum level about 1980, and in 1999 we were more than 20 percent above according to their estimate (it's probably at least 25% now).
+Here's a graph comparing Earth's carrying capacity for humans to our human footprint: the horizontal dashed line is the carrying capacity and the solid black one represents resources used by our actual population -- you can see we crossed the maximum level about 1980, and in 1999 we were more than 20 percent above according to their estimate (it's probably at least 25% now).

-This graph is overly optimistic because we could never have reached sixand-a-half billion without fossil fuels.
-Basically, we turned oil into food and food into humans, and we used the oil to build highways and cars and take over and make this mess - the CO2 pollution and all the rest.
-But we're running out of fossil fuels and haven't invested enough in developing renewable resources, especially solar energy.
+This graph is overly optimistic because we could never have reached six-and-a-half billion without fossil fuels.
+Basically, we turned oil into food and food into humans, and we used the oil to build highways and cars and take over and make this mess -- the carbon dioxide pollution and all the rest.
+But now we're running out of fossil fuels and haven't invested enough in developing renewable resources, especially solar energy.

-So this is really an exciting time in the history of mankind.
-Remember the ancient Chinese curse: "May you live in interesting times"?
-I think that right now has got to be just about the most interesting time ever and you get to see it, and, hopefully, a few of us will live through it.
+So this is really a very exciting time in the history of mankind.
+Remember that ancient Chinese curse: "May you live in interesting times"?
+Right now has got to be just about the most interesting time ever and you get to see it.
+Hopefully, a few of us will live through it.